 Have we met before?
 I must have seen you somewhere.

-Probably in some squatted schools in the 00s, in Rome.
+Probably in some squatted schools in the 00s.
 We are just three years apart.

 Anyway, I have certainly seen you somewhere.
-At the cinema.
+On the screen.

 Do you mind if I smoke?